lukso-network/docs/docs/standards/universal-profile/lsp6-key-manager.md

 - _Fixed-size Data Keys_

 A **fixed-size Data Key** is a data key that has a fixed length of 32 bytes.
-If a _controller address_ has a fixed-size allowed ERC725Y data key set, then that _controller address_ can only change the value of that specific fixed-size data key.
+If a _controller address_ has a fixed-size allowed ERC725Y data key set, then that _controller_ can only change the value of that specific fixed-size data key.

 - _Dynamic-size Data Keys_

 A **dynamic-size Data Key** is a data key that can have a length from 1 byte to 31 bytes.
-If a _controller address_ has a dynamic-size allowed ERC725Y data key set, then that _controller address_ can change any data key that starts with the _dynamic-size data key_.
+If a _controller_ has a dynamic-size allowed ERC725Y data key set, then that _controller_ can change any data key that starts with the _dynamic-size data key_.

 _**Examples:**_

 - _Fixed-size Data Keys_

-Let's imagine the following situation, you set an **Allowed ERC725Y fixed-size Data Key** (e.g. `0x5ef83ad9559033e6e941db7d7c495acdce616347d28e90c7ce47cbfcfcad3bc5`) for a controller address (e.g. Alice).
+Let's imagine the following situation, you set an **Allowed ERC725Y fixed-size Data Key** (e.g. `0x5ef83ad9559033e6e941db7d7c495acdce616347d28e90c7ce47cbfcfcad3bc5`) for a controller (e.g. Alice).
 With that setup you allowed Alice to update only the value of the **Allowed ERC725Y Data Key**.

 ![LSP6 Allowed ERC725Y Data Keys, Fixed-Size Key](/img/standards/lsp6/lsp6_allowed_erc725y_data_keys_fixed_key.jpeg)

 - _Dynamic-size Data Keys_

-Let's imagine the following situation, you set an **Allowed ERC725Y dynamic-size Data Key** (e.g. `0xbeefbeefbeefbeef`) for a controller address (e.g. Bob).
+Let's imagine the following situation, you set an **Allowed ERC725Y dynamic-size Data Key** (e.g. `0xbeefbeefbeefbeef`) for a controller (e.g. Bob).
 With that setup you allowed Bob to set any **Data Key** that starts with `0xbeefbeefbeefbeef`.

 E.g: